Al-Nusra Front: Dispute with ISIL (2013)

-The next day al-Julani rejected the proposed merger and affirmed the group's allegiance to al-Qaeda and its leader, Ayman al-Zawahiri.
-Al-Julani was quoted as saying, "We inform you that neither the al-Nusra command nor its consultative council, nor its general manager were aware of this announcement.
+The next day Al-Julani rejected the proposed merger and affirmed the group's allegiance to Al-Qaeda and its leader, Ayman Al-Zawahiri.
+Al-Julani was quoted as saying, "We inform you that neither the Al-Nusra command nor its consultative council, nor its general manager were aware of this announcement.
 It reached them via the media and if the speech is authentic, we were not consulted."
-Nusra then split, with some members, particularly foreign fighters, following Baghdadi's edict and joining ISIL, while others stayed loyal to Golani or left to join other Islamist brigades.
+Nusra then split, with some members, particularly foreign fighters, following Baghdadi's edict and joining ISIL, while others stayed loyal to Al-Julani or left to join other Islamist brigades.

-In May 2013, Reuters reported that al-Baghdadi had travelled from Iraq to Syria's Aleppo Governorate province and begun recruiting members of al-Nusra.
-In June 2013, Al Jazeera reported that it had obtained a letter written by al-Qaeda leader Ayman al-Zawahiri, addressed to both Abu Bakr al-Baghdadi and Abu Mohammad al-Julani, in which he ruled against the merger of the two organisations and appointed an emissary to oversee relations between them and put an end to tensions.
-Later in the month, an audio message from al-Baghdadi was released in which he rejected al-Zawahiri's ruling and declared that the merger of the two organisations into the Islamic State of Iraq and the Levant was going ahead.
-This sequence of events caused much confusion and division amongst members of al-Nusra.
+In May 2013, Reuters reported that Al-Baghdadi had travelled from Iraq to Syria's Aleppo Governorate province and begun recruiting members of Al-Nusra.
+In June 2013, Al Jazeera reported that it had obtained a letter written by Al-Qaeda leader Ayman Al-Zawahiri, addressed to both Abu Bakr Al-Baghdadi and Ahmed Al-Sharaa, in which he ruled against the merger of the two organisations and appointed an emissary to oversee relations between them and put an end to tensions.
+Later in the month, an audio message from Al-Baghdadi was released in which he rejected Al-Zawahiri's ruling and declared that the merger of the two organisations into the Islamic State was going ahead.
+This sequence of events caused much confusion and division amongst members of Al-Nusra.

-In November 2013, al-Zawahiri ordered the disbandment of ISIL and said al-Nusra should be considered the (only) al-Qaeda branch in Syria, and bestowed the title "Tanzim Qa'edat Al-Jihad fi Bilad Al-Sham" ("the Qae'dat Al-Jihad organization in the Levant") on them, officially integrating Nusra into al-Qaeda's global network.
+In November 2013, Al-Zawahiri ordered the disbandment of ISIL and said Al-Nusra should be considered the (only) Al-Qaeda branch in Syria, and bestowed the title "Tanzim Qa'edat Al-Jihad fi Bilad Al-Sham" ("the Qae'dat Al-Jihad organization in the Levant") on them, officially integrating Nusra into Al-Qaeda's global network.